TimFelixBeyer/ScoreTransformer/README.md

 # Score Transformer (fork)

+This is an upgraded implementation of the score similarity metric introduced in http://www.dollos.it/assets/pdf/ismir2017.pdf and further extended in https://arxiv.org/abs/2112.00355.

+We dramatically speed up the alignment procedure using numba and add additional features such as expressions and ornaments.
+Our implementation diverges slightly from the original paper in that we do note compute metrics for rests.

+## Old README below
 This is the official repository for "Score Transformer" (ACM Multimedia Asia 2021 / ISMIR2021 LBD).

 [Paper](https://arxiv.org/abs/2112.00355) | [Short paper](https://archives.ismir.net/ismir2021/latebreaking/000032.pdf) | [Project page](https://score-transformer.github.io/)